Wouldn’t it be nice to take massive action in 30 days and reap the rewards for years to come?

 If so, you’ll benefit from increasing your deductible.

-My rule of thumb is to have a deductible large enough that it hurts to write the check but it won’t cause you financial distress.
+My rule of thumb is to have a deductible large enough that it hurts to write the check, but which won’t cause me financial distress if I have to pay it.

 Next, look at your limits.
 Are you paying for insurance you don’t need?